DCMP Partners With Barbara Harrison Media's Acclaimed Series "Kids Speak Out"

 About Barbara Harrison Media:

 Barbara Harrison Media, Inc, was founded in Washington, DC in 2019 by Barbara Harrison and Celia Straus to launch a podcast and video streaming studio dedicated to producing unique podcast and video series covering a wide variety of topics that both entertain and educate listeners of targeted demographics.
 Besides executive producing, Barbara Harrison participates as an interviewer, host, and storyteller with the same degree of enthusiasm, professional journalism, and exacting standards that she has been known for maintaining at NBC for over three decades, earning her 19 Emmys.
-BMH also co-brands "Kids Speak Out" with the United Nations.
+BHM also co-brands "Kids Speak Out" with the United Nations.

 Contact: